Table of Contents

 Image by George Ornbo via Flickr.

 Peacocks are well-known, colorful birds, technically pheasants, originating in South China and parts of Africa.
-They are known for their brightly colored, uniquely adorned, and shimmering tail feathers- particularly the males.
-These fan-like tail feathers comprise sixty percent of the bird’s body.
+They are known for their brightly colored, uniquely adorned, and shimmering tail feathers- particularly the males’.
+These fan-like tail feathers comprise sixty percent of the bird’s body and are the easiest way to identify this most colorful bird.

 7. Rainbow Lorikeet (Most Colorful Parrot)